jonasaldoeno/resume/Jonas_Resume.md

 ## 1.1 - Summary
 ```
-IT Manager and architect with high techinical background and 10+ years of experience.
+IT Manager and Architect with high techinical background and 15+ years of experience.
 Always involved and Leading disruptive and innovation projetcs aligned with business needs and market best practices.
 Currently managing high performance teams for a digital transformation at Localiza Rent a Car
 ```